kraffcho/Little-Red-Riding-Hood-Adventures/README.md

 - **Dynamic Delay**: Wolf movement delay decreases by 10% after each stun (maximum 5 speed increases)
 - Manhattan distance is used because movement is restricted to 4 directions (no diagonals)
 - Trees are treated as impassable obstacles
+- **Responsive Boundaries**: Pathfinding respects the responsive grid size (15x15 on mobile, 20x20 on desktop)
+- All boundary checks use the correct grid size to prevent pathfinding outside visible area
 - If no path exists, the wolf stops moving and the game handles the stuck state
 - Level generation ensures both player and wolf can move at game start
 - Console logging provides visibility into pathfinding failures